Edition 2

 # crm_simulate --live-check --save-dotfile shadow.dot -S # dot -Tsvg shadow.dot -o shadow.svg

-crm_simulate
+crm_simulate and dot.

 # crm_shadow --commit shadow --force